 That case also reversed by the Fifth Circuit.

-So it why did Mueller pick him?
+So why did Mueller pick him?

 Because he knew what he was getting.

-He wanted partisans with a history of political bias, who would be equally determined as Mueller was to undo the results of the presidential election and drive Trump from office.
+He wanted partisans with a history of political bias who would be equally determined as Mueller was to undo the results of the presidential election and drive Trump from office.

-And you know, Robert Mueller sabotaged his own investigation by picking these partisans.
+And, you know, Robert Mueller sabotaged his own investigation by picking these partisans.

 Unbelievable.